Steamboat Bike Park

 With a network of trails to impress, Steamboat Bike Park offers nearly 2,200 vertical feet of lift-served, gravity-fed, downhill flow trails.
 Beyond the Steamboat Bike Park, miles and miles of cross-country trails span across the resort, offering some of the very best single-track in the Yampa Valley.

 Steamboat Resort offers two different types of trails: Steamboat Bike Park trails and United States Forest Service (USFS) system trails.
 As the name implies, bike park trails are indeed located within the Steamboat Bike Park that is located below the top of Thunderhead Lodge.
 These are downhill-only trails that have been built by Steamboat Resort to encompass the Steamboat Bike Park.
-To access these trails, you must have a daily ticket, season pass or Pedal Pass.
-A Pedal Pass, similar to the Uphill Access Pass in the winter, is $50 for the season and allows you to pedal yourself up and enjoy the awesome network of Steamboat Bike Park trails on the way down.
+To access these trails, you must have a daily ticket, season pass or Uphill Access pass.
+Buy a Ticket/Pass

 Within the Steamboat Bike Park you will find two different types of land: privately owned land and USFS leased land.
 The top of Christie Peak is a clear marker denoting these two different types of land.
 Anything below the top of Christie Peak Express is privately owned by Steamboat Resort, and anything above is leased by the USFS to Steamboat Resort.
 Despite these two different types of land within the Steamboat Bike Park, these downhill-only trails are maintained and operated by Steamboat Resort.
 They are monitored and patrolled daily by Steamboat Resort at a level of risk mitigation similar to Ski Patrol in the winters.
 Always a good number to have, Bike Patrol is the same number as Ski Patrol: 970-871-5911.
 You can also download the Steamboat App to quickly reach Patrol throughout the year.